muthiman/Osmo_XRP/README.md

 ### Overview

 This proposal seeks to add **`XRP.int3`**—XRP bridged from XRP to Osmosis via the Bitfrost Bridge as a new constituent of **Alloyed XRP**.
-The proposal includes setting an **initial static cap of 20%** to limit exposure while adoption matures.
+The proposal includes setting an **initial static cap of x%** to limit exposure while adoption matures.

 ---